rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 A **--minSecs** settings of 30 requires the benchmark to run with a workload that needs at least 30 seconds to process.
-It is advisable to choose times which are sufficiently large that the fix initialization time of Benerator has less impact on the measurement and that JVM hot spot optimizers get some time to make Benerator run even more efficiently.
+It is advisable to choose times which are sufficiently large that the fix initialization time of Benerator has less impact on the measurement and that JVM hotspot optimizers get some time to make Benerator run even more efficiently.
 If --minSecs is not specified, a default of 10 seconds is used, which is too short for optimum measurements, but was chosen as a defensive measure to